daisyxie/daisyxie.github.io/_posts/2020-02-21-one-week-in-japan.md

 published: true
 title: A First Timer's Guide to Japan
 ---
-# A Quick Guide to Traveling Around Japan

 I'm a hardcore planner when it comes to traveling.
 I like to do my research to make sure I get to see everything I want to see in an affordable, safe, and efficient way.
 A couple of my friends have asked for recommendations, so I figured I'd just put together a guide for others to use!
 For our first time in Japan, we went to Tokyo, Honshu (Mt.Fujii), Kyoto, and Osaka.

 ## Where To Stay